10 Proven Benefits (and Drawbacks) of Quartz Countertops

-A relative newcomer to the stone industry, Engineered Quartz consists of ninety-three percent (93%) stone aggregates and seven percent (7%) polyester resin.
-It’s an environment-friendly alternative to natural stones as it’s composed mainly of crushed leftovers of granites, marbles, and other rocks plus industrial wastes, like ceramic and glass.
+A relative newcomer to the stone industry, Engineered Quartz consists of ninety-three percent (93%) stone aggregates and seven percent (7%) polyester resin, but it can vary among manufacturers.
+It’s an environment-friendly alternative to natural stones as it’s composed mainly of crushed quartz plus industrial wastes, like ceramic and glass.
 The rest is a resin that binds everything together.

 These components are pressed into slabs using highly advanced machinery.
 Under intense vibration, vacuum, and pressure, they make up an incredibly dense, non-porous surface.

 Hence, unlike natural stones in general, quartz countertops do not require sealing.
-Their surface is impenetrable by liquids, making them resist molds, mildews, and bacteria.
+Their surface is impenetrable by liquids, making them resist molds, mildew, and bacteria.

 To clean, you just need to wipe off your quartz surface with a soft, clean cloth after every use.
-Or better yet, pair it with a specially formulated stone cleaner for even better results.
+For even better results, pair it with a specially formulated stone cleaner.